-In a mineral and resource-rich country like Canada, investing in precious metals companies and ETFs is a great way to diversify your portfolio.
+Investing in precious metals companies and ETFs in a mineral and resource-rich country like Canada is a great way to diversify your portfolio.

-There are plenty of Canadian and US-listed precious metal ETFs that can provide stability, some capital growth, and dividend distributions as well.
+Many Canadian and US-listed precious metal ETFs can provide portfolio stability, some capital growth, and dividend distributions.

 With so many great precious metal companies to invest in, buying ETFs is a great way to gain exposure to baskets of different stocks.